 Long Term Support Versions¶

 Every two years, a new Long Term Support Version (aka LTS version) is published.
-Each LTS release is supported for a three year period for bug fixes, and for a four year period for security issue fixes.
+Each LTS version is supported for a three year period for bug fixes, and for a four year period for security issue fixes.

 Paid support after the three year support provided by the community can also be bought from SensioLabs.